freezy/android-seed/README.md

 ## Android Studio Setup

-*Note that of the time of writing, v1.0-RC3 is not released and you should use v1.0-RC1.*

 1. Open *Settings*, *Plugins*, *Browse Repositories* and install *Android Studio Unit Test*
 2. Import the project as a Gradle project.
 This can take a while.
 Specially downloading 30 megs of